 As I sat down to make resolutions for 2016, I remembered this sobering quote by John Goldingay from the book, I (Still) Believe: Leading Bible Scholars Share Their Stories of Faith and Scholarship.
-He reminds me that I’m seeking a “better country,” beyond 2016 and this present age.
+He reminds me that I’m seeking a “better country,” beyond 2016 and this life.

 Here it is and it’s not for the squeamish: